macbuse/Braids/README.md

 # Braids

-Python scripts for building, and preparation for 3D printing, a model of a braid in Blender 2.77
+Python scripts for construction, and preparation for 3D printing, a model of a braid in Blender 2.77

 1. bezier_braid.py builds a 3 string braid adding 5 bezier curves to the scene